JordanL2/ModularCalculator/README.md

 	* Option to display results in standard form

 * Usability / quality of life:
-	* Remember what file was loaded, display in title, Save saves to it, add Save As
 	* Hotkeys:
 		* Ctrl+C - clear output
 		* Ctrl+N - clear input, unset filename